CS 112

 Labs

-All students must attend the one-hour weekly lab session for which they are enrolled.
+All students must attend the weekly lab session for which they are enrolled.

 Midterm Exam(s)